michalroots/michalroots.github.io/_pages/bio.md

 ---
 layout: page
-title: Michał's Bio & Proof of ~~Work~~ Play
+title: Michał's Bio & Proof of Play
 description:
 summary: skills and professional experience
 ---

-**Michał Korzonek is a facilitator, artist, and sailor, passionate about play as the ultimate state of flow unlocking limitless creativity**.
+**Michał Korzonek is a facilitator, artist, and sailor, passionate about Play as the ultimate state of flow unlocking limitless creativity**.
 He combines two decades of practice in performing arts, multimedia creation, and facilitation, with positive vibes and grounding state of presence.
 He lives in between a tiny house in Pico Island, Traditional Dream Factory, and, soon, a fleet of sailboats connecting positive impact projects around the world.

 Personal North Star: **Let's co-create a world where all Beings can thrive**.